Article updated April, 2023

 DON’T Ignore Your Drainage System

 Water naturally tends to collect within crawl spaces because of rain and groundwater.
 However, that doesn’t mean you should let it linger.
-If you have standing water, eliminate it immediately.
+If you have standing water, contact Crawl Pros to learn about crawl space water removal & water remediation services.

-A good drainage system will help you manage the water that gets into your crawl space.
+A good sump pump system will help you manage the water that gets into your crawl space.
 Look for one that dehumidifies and has a sump pump suited for the job.
+Furthermore, implement ways to prevent water in your crawl space.

-If anything, this blog post will certainly paint a picture of how cleaning your crawl space is messy work.
+If anything, this blog post will certainly paint a picture of how cleaning your crawl space can be messy work.
 If you don’t want to do it yourself, don’t be shy about passing the job along to the professionals.

-Here at Crawl Pros, we serve customers in Seattle, Southwest Washington, Tacoma, Portland, and Spokane.
+Here at Crawl Pros, we serve customers in the Greater Seattle Area, Tacoma, Portland, Oregon, and Boise, Idaho.
 We have been serving customers in these areas since 2013 and have hundreds of satisfied customers.